 What Happens if an Uninsured Driver Causes Your Accident?

-The best solution in this situation is your own uninsured/underinsured motorist coverage (UM/UI).
+Your uninsured/underinsured motorist coverage (UM/UI) often provides the most reliable solution in this situation.
 Although we will explore every option to help you secure compensation, there are many situations where UM/UI is the only viable path to recovering a client’s damages.

 UM/UI is not required in Georgia, but we strongly urge you to invest in this valuable coverage.